Beaten By A Hair

 Clark was basically homeless, often sleeping in the back of his truck, which he parked in a church parking lot not far from the woods where the bloody pillow had been found.

 Clark got into an argument with Penny Hotling just one week before Laura disappeared over some tools Penny said were missing from her tool shed.
+The Hoatlings also kept a spare house key in the shed.

-When police researched Clark's financial records, They learned that he had purchased duct tape, braided rope, and nylon cord several days before Laura's disappearance and paid for the items with a personal check.
+When police researched Clark's financial records, they learned that he had purchased duct tape, braided rope, and nylon cord several days before Laura's disappearance and paid for the items with a personal check.

 Investigators were alarmed with what they saw written in the memo section.
+One word,

-One word, Laura.
+Laura.

-On the day Laura disappeared, Clark purchased a queen-size sheep from a department store, a size that was too large for the mattress in the back of his truck, but was the same size as Laura's mattress.
+A size that was too large for the mattress in the back of his truck, but was the the same size as Laura's mattress.

 From Clark's financial records, police also learned that he rented a storage locker in Warwick, Rhode Island, 450 miles away.